 This is a trendy term these days but ensuring that your affiliates maintain a good work-life balance really is crucial.
 An overworked person won’t be effective enough nor motivated enough to carry out assigned tasks, so set realistic deadlines.

-Regardless of the industry, every employee should have time for themselves, their family and friends, and enjoying their hobbies.
+Regardless of the industry, every employee should have paid time off for themselves, their family, and friends, and enjoy their hobbies.
 This way, they will be ready to do their best at work every day in addition to being relaxed enough to face new challenges.
 It sounds like a win-win situation!